 - 40 hours per week during break periods

-- You will not be permitted to apply for Optional Practical Training (OPT) if you reach 350 days of full-time CPT.
+- You will not be permitted to apply for Optional Practical Training (OPT) if you reach 364 days of full-time CPT.
+We recommend capping your full time CPT to 350 days to avoid any miscalculations that may result in going over the 364 day limit.

 - The main objectives of your employment must be directly related to the major shown on your I-20.
 Make sure your I-20 reflects your correct major and degree level.